shajulin/energyanalyzer/README.md

 2018:
 -----
-1. Shajulin Benedict, Performance Improvement Options of Scientific Applications on XeonPhi KNL Architectures, (in press) in Int.
-Journal of Knowledge, Engineering and Data Mining, Inderscience journals, 2018.
+1. Shajulin Benedict, Performance Improvement Options of Scientific Applications on XeonPhi KNL Architectures, in Int.
+Journal of Knowledge, Engineering and Data Mining, Inderscience journals, Vol. 5, No.1-2, pp.1-16, 2018 (https://doi.org/10.1504/IJKEDM.2018.092811).

 2. Brintha N.C, Shajulin Benedict, and Winolyn J., Resource Allocation in Cloud Manufacturing using Bat Algorithm, (in press) in International Journal of Manufacturing Technology and Management, Inderscience publishers, 2018.